 during the period Tuesday 28 to Thursday 30 May 2002

 Location.
 57° 8.804′ N, 2° 5.972′ W. Marker is in Aberdeen, Scotland, in Aberdeenshire.
 Marker is on Union Street 0 kilometers west of Correction Wynd and Union Street, on the left when traveling east.
+Situated in St Nicholas' Churchyard, just inside the Union Street entrance.
 Touch for map.
-Situated in St Nicholas' Churchyard, just inside the Union Street entrance.
 Marker is in this post office area: Aberdeen, Scotland AB10 1, United Kingdom.
+Touch for directions.

 More about this marker.
 The stone was placed in this central churchyard to commemorate when the Scottish Parliament sat in the City of Aberdeen 28th – 30th May 2002.
 The parliament didn't sit at this location.

 Regarding The Scottish Parliament.
 In 2002 the new Scottish Parliament building at Holyrood in Edinburgh had not been finished and it was sitting in the General Assembly of the Church of Scotland building on the Mound in Edinburgh.